No family is indestructible. If you have a family that depends on you, the best way to protect them is with the right insurance coverage....read more

 Another confusing aspect of coastal insurance is the way the deductibles pay out.
 Your standard deductible is usually a straightforward dollar amount.
 However, for coastal insurance, it’s a percentage deductible.
 These deductibles can be a flat fee or between 1% and 5% of your home’s value.
 Once again, it is important to note that both types of deductibles are applied to the replacement cost of your home, not the claim.
 So, if your home is insured for $500,000 and you have a 5% hurricane deductible, this means you must pay $25,000 before the insurance company pays anything!
 Sadly, many of the national, direct-to-consumer home insurance companies are automatically applying 5% hurricane deductibles to homes nowhere near the coast of NJ.
 The good news is that as of 2019, you should now be able to get a hurricane dedutible of less than 5% in NJ – but you will likely need to speak to an independent insurance agent like us.

-Don’t confuse coastal home insurance for flood insurance.
+Don’t confuse home insurance for flood insurance.
 Flood coverage is excluded from home insurance policies, even if you have coastal coverage.
-If you want/need flood insurance, you can purchase it separately through the National Flood Insurance Program or through a private carrier like Soden Agency.
+If you want/need flood insurance, you can purchase it separately through us.
+We offer private flood insurance policies in addition to the National Flood Insurance Program.

 Not all coastal policies are the same.